RESTORATIVE ACTIONS

 Learn more about the synod's action on Restorative Actions, click here.

-This link takes you to the Fall 2021 presentation to the synod assembly.
+View the Fall 2021 presentation to the synod assembly.

-Resources recommended by the Rev. Anthony Jermaine Ross-Allam:
+Resources recommended by Rev. Jermaine Ross-Allam:

 Mary Frances Berry, “My Face is Black is True: Callie House and the Struggle for Ex-Slave Reparations,” 2005.